 Who You’ll Meet

 The waters here are teeming with life.
-Just a few of the colorful Cozumel marine characters you might encounter here include:
+Just a few of the colourful Cozumel marine characters you might encounter here include:

 - Hawksbill Turtle – This critically endangered species (named for its pointy beak) can grow to up to 150 pounds, feeding mainly on sponges that grow from crevices in the reef.

-- Splendid Toadfish – Entirely endemic to the island of Cozumel, this toadfish is indeed splendid, with its incredibly luminous colors and dazzling zebra stripes.
+- Splendid Toadfish – Entirely endemic to the island of Cozumel, this toadfish is indeed splendid, with its incredibly luminous colours and dazzling zebra stripes.

 - Goliath Grouper – As its name suggests, these guys can get BIG.
 But don’t worry – they’re gentle giants who can be up to eight feet in length and 800 pounds.

 - Moray Eel – Ranging in size from three to seven feet long, moray eels lurk in coral reefs in Cozumel – keep an eye out for them peeking out!